 A cancer diagnosis brings with it a multitude of emotions that can paralyze the person with cancer and greatly affect those closest to them.
 The immediate family is often affected by a wave of sadness, uncertainty and helplessness.
 The impact can also be felt by friends and colleagues.
-The extended family and friends play a significant role in supporting the person with cancer.
+The extended family and friends play a significant role in supporting the affected person.

 Emotional support can take many forms:

-- Listen to the expression of emotions, sometimes negative, of the person with cancer.
+- Listen to the emotions (sometimes negative) expressed by the person living with cancer.

 - Try not to judge manifestations of sadness, anxiety, and mood swings.

 - Maintain a family connection or friendship with the person who is ill, by checking in or visiting.
 Recovery may take several months.
 The bond should not be lost over time.